DEboy2007/Pi-security-system/README.md

 # Pi-security-system
-An easy-to-use $55 home security system capable of motion detection and face recognition.
+An easy-to-use and cheap home security system.

-The bot can be controlled remotely through discord.
+### Features:
+- Remote control through discord
+- Face recognition
+- Motion detection
+- Alert and asleep modes so you only get notifications when needed

+### Requirements:
 Only requires a raspberry pi and a pi camera.

 **Still a work-in-progress!**